-As per the guidance in Part 4 of Keeping Children Safe in Education 2023, our school recognises two levels of concerns:
+As per the guidance in Part 4 of the most recent version of Keeping Children Safe in Education, our school recognises two levels of concerns:

-- 1. Allegations that meet the harms threshold further details outlined in the schools - Managing Allegations of Abuse against Persons who work with Children and Young People policy - 2.
+- Allegations that meet the harms threshold further details outlined in our Managing Allegations of Abuse Made Against Persons who Work with Children and Young People Policy - 2.
 Allegation/concerns that do not meet the harms threshold referred to as 'low-level concerns'.
-Our Staff Code of Conduct and Low Level Concerns policy outline our expectations of staff and how they should behave.
+Our staff Code of Conduct policy outlines our expectations of staff and how they should behave.